 This standard replaces the 2003 Appraisal of Official Records - Policy and Objectives.

-Information Session: Appraisal Standard
+Appraisal Standard Information Session

 Agencies must use the Managing Digital Records in Systems Standard to ensure that all business systems and information management systems maintain the integrity and reliability of the digital information stored in them.